tomsherborne/geoquery-src/README.md

 * GeoQuery880 - the most common form of the dataset (EN)
 * GeoQuery250 - subset of the data (EN)
 * GeoQuery - executable programme for logical forms to denotations (defines a Prolog function)
+* eval.pl - Script for querying the KB using FUNQL logical forms.

 ### Papers:
 * [Learning to parse database queries using inductive logic programming.
 Zelle & Mooney 1996](https://www.cs.utexas.edu/~ml/papers/chill-aaai-96.pdf)